COVAXIN to be launched by August 15: All about India's COVID-19 vaccine by Bharat Biotech

 With COVID-19 rapidly spreading across the country, the discovery of a vaccine is the only escape from the pandemic.
 And now it seems that August 15, 2020, might bring independence for the country from the novel coronavirus.
-As per the latest updates, Bharat Biotech and ICMR could now launch the indigenous vaccine Covaxin by August 15 for the public.
-Developed by Ahmedabad-based Zydus Cadila Healthcare Ltd in collaboration with the Indian Council of Medical Research and National Institute of Virology (NIV), the medicine has not got a nod from the Drugs Controller General of India (DCGI) for human clinical trials.
-If the phase I and II clinical trials on humans turn out to be successful, then Covaxin will be registered as country's 'first' indigenous COVID-19 vaccine.
+As per the latest updates, Bharat Biotech International Limited (BBIL) and ICMR could now launch the indigenous vaccine Covaxin by August 15 for the public.
+Developed by Ahmedabad-based Bharat Biotech in collaboration with the Indian Council of Medical Research and National Institute of Virology (NIV), the medicine has not got a nod from the Drugs Controller General of India (DCGI) for human clinical trials.
+If the phase I and II clinical trials on humans turn out to be successful, then Covaxin will be registered as the country's 'first' indigenous COVID-19 vaccine.

 As per PTI, the assent for human trials was given after the company submitted data of clinical trial on animals to the DCGI, in which the vaccine candidate was found to be successful with respect to safety and immunogenicity, sources said.
 "The phase I and II trials will take around three months to be completed," the source said.